Summer Solstice Labyrinth Walk

-Meet us at the labyrinth to recognize the passage of autumn to winter and to celebrate the return of lengthening daylight.
-Coach Lee will begin wth a very short talk on labyrinth walking and then we will walk the labyrinth together but with staggered entrances.
-Because there are times while walking the labyrinth path that we may be less than 6 feet apart, everyone must wear a mask while walking it.
-Masks may be removed before entering the labyrinth and after exiting.
+Meet us at the labyrinth to recognize the passage of spring to summer.
+Coach Lee will begin with a very short talk on labyrinth walking and then we will walk the labyrinth together but with staggered entrances.
+Because there are times while walking the labyrinth path that we may be less than 6 feet apart, please wear a mask if you would feel more comfortable given the close proximity to other participants.
 Plan for this event to be about an hour.
-Labyrinth walking is slow moving, please wear warm clothing.
+Labyrinth walking is slow moving, bring a curious mind.
 Please stay home if you are feeling unwell.

 WHERE: The labyrinth in High Park (north of the Grenadier Park Cafe parking lot), 1873 Bloor Street West,Toronto.